Parliamentary.ai

 The bill makes several key changes:

-• Redefined Secretary of State's Duties: The bill clarifies and strengthens the Secretary of State's duty to provide a comprehensive and integrated health service in England, ensuring free services except where charges are explicitly allowed by law.
+• Redefined Secretary of State's Duty: Clarifies and strengthens the Secretary of State's responsibility to provide a comprehensive and integrated health service in England, removing ambiguities in the 2006 Act.

-• Abolition of Autonomy Duties: It repeals sections of the 2006 Act related to promoting autonomy within the NHS, suggesting a shift towards greater central control.
+• Abolition of Autonomy Duties: Repeals sections of the 2006 Act related to promoting autonomy within the NHS, suggesting a shift towards more centralized control.

-• Public Register of NHS Contracts: It mandates a publicly accessible register of NHS contracts, promoting transparency.
+• Public Register of NHS Contracts: Requires NHS bodies to establish and maintain a publicly accessible register of contracts.

 Government Spending

 The bill doesn't directly specify changes to government spending.
-The impact on spending will depend on the implementation of the Secretary of State's new powers and directions to NHS bodies.
-It could potentially lead to increased or reallocated spending depending on the priorities set by the Secretary of State.
+However, the increased central control and emphasis on provision of services could potentially lead to increased or reallocated government spending depending on the implementation of the new duties.

 Groups Affected

-• Secretary of State for Health: Gains significant additional power and responsibility for the NHS in England.
+• Secretary of State for Health: Increased responsibilities and powers.

 Full Text